PaulTran47/paultran47.github.io/README.md

 desktop platforms.
   * I am not including the Google Lighthouse scores of my project sub-sites (e.g., [econ-grad-app-deadlines](https://github.com/PaulTran47/econ-grad-app-deadlines)).
-  This is because these subsites are generated using the default GitHub Pages theme of [Cayman](https://github.com/pages-themes/cayman).
+  This decision is because these sub-sites are generated using the default GitHub Pages theme of [Cayman](https://github.com/pages-themes/cayman).
 As a result, the scores wouldn't be reflecting my own design and code.
-  * I only update the Google Lighthouse scores after a fundamental change in my website, such as major changes in the layout, content, or coding semantics.
+  * I only update the Google Lighthouse scores after a fundamental change in my website, such as major changes in the layout or coding semantics.

 * Favicon support for every platform (with different favicon embedded for night mode support).